Králíky: Sights

 The Hora Matky Boží Monastery pilgrimage complex is formed by the monastery, the Church of the Assumption of the Virgin Mary and the Memorial to the Victims of Internment in 1948–1961.
 The monastery includes Chapel of the Holy Stairs with cloisters, a crypt, and a pilgrimage house.
-The way from the town to the complex is lined with Stations of the Cross.
+The way from the town to the complex is lined with the Stations of the Cross.
 The pilgrimage complex with the church is protected as a national cultural monument.

 The historic centre of Králíky contains preserved burgher houses and the Church of Saint Michael the Archangel.
 The church was originally a late Renaissance Protestant oratory from around 1577, which was damaged by fires and rebuilt in the Baroque style in the 17th and 18th centuries.

 The area of Králíky and Prostřední Lipka is known for the Military Museum.
 Many remains of the Czechoslovak fortification system from the period 1935–1938 are open to the public, including Hůrka artillery fortress and U Cihelny infantry cabin.